IMPIMBA/ogrt/README.md

 Compilation:

-1. Make sure your machine fulfills the requirements
+1. Change to the client directory.
-2. Change to the client directory
+2. Make sure your machine fulfills the requirements.
+If you do not care about specifics use the vendorize script.
-2. Run ./configure --server-host=[ogrt-server] --server-port=7971
+3. Run ./configure --server-host=[ogrt-server] --env-jobid="JOBID"
-   --env-jobid="JOBID"
+   --prefix=[installdir]
-3. Run 'make install'
+4. Run 'make install'
-4. You now have libogrt.so in /usr/local/lib, which talks to [ogrt-server] on port 7971 and uses the environment variable JOBID to figure out the ID of the currently running job
+5. You now have libogrt.so in [installdir], which talks to [ogrt-server] on port 7971 and uses the environment variable JOBID to figure out the ID of the currently running job